yahoo/elide-doc/pages/guide/v5/11-graphql.md

 Elide supports filtering relationships for any _FETCH_ operation by passing a [RSQL](https://github.com/jirutka/rsql-parser) expression in the _filter_ parameter for the relationship.
 RSQL is a query language that allows conjunction (and), disjunction (or), and parenthetic grouping of boolean expressions.
 It is a superset of the [FIQL language](https://tools.ietf.org/html/draft-nottingham-atompub-fiql-00).
+RSQL makes all FIQL operator as Case Sensitive.
+New operator for Case Insensitive Equality comparisons are introduced.

 RSQL predicates can filter attributes in:
 * The relationship model